Bihar Regiment: Bihar Regiment in World War II

-History after Independence
+Post Independence

-Thereafter, both battalions participated in the Indo-Pakistani War of 1947 in the Kashmir Valley during 1948–49.
+Soon after independence, both battalions participated in the Indo-Pakistani War of 1947 in the Kashmir Valley during 1948–49.

 During the Indo-Pakistani War of 1965, 7 Bihar captured Bedori, paving the way for the capture of Haji Pir Pass.

 By the start of the Indo-Pakistani War of 1971, the Regiment had expanded to 11 battalions.
 The sixth, seventh, eighth, tenth and eleventh battalions participated in operations in the eastern sector.
 10 Bihar was conferred the theatre honour 'East Pakistan' for the capture of Akhaura.
 On 15 December 1971, a seaborne expedition was launched at Cox's Bazar to prevent Pakistani troops from escaping into Burma.
 11 Bihar formed part of this amphibious task force.
 In the Western theatre of the war, 3 Bihar captured Wanjal.

+4, 7, 9 and 15 Bihar took part in Indian Peace Keeping Force operations during Operation Pawan in Sri Lanka.

 In the Spring of 1999, Pakistani soldiers posing as Kashmiri militants crossed the Line of Control (LoC) in Kargil and entered Indian territory.
 Operation Vijay was launched by the Indian Army to flush out the intruders.
 More than 10,000 soldiers and officers of the Bihar Regiment were deployed to Kargil.
 In a well-planned operation in the Batalik sector, soldiers of 1 Bihar, in a fierce fight with the Pakistan Army, captured Point 4268 and Jubar Ridge in Kuker Thang area in the Batalik sector on the night 06/7 July 1999.

 On the night of 15 June 2020, soldiers of 16 Bihar Regiment were involved in a bloody skirmish at Galwan Valley, in Ladakh along the Line of Actual Control (LAC).
 Twenty Indian soldiers were killed, including the commanding-officer of 16 Bihar Colonel B. Santosh Babu.
 According to Russian government owned TASS news agency, the fighting resulted in death of 45 Chinese soldiers.
 As per an American intelligence assessment the skirmish led to the death of 35 Chinese soldiers including a commanding officer.